 Dip one end of the graham cracker into the milk chocolate so it coats half off the cracker square.
 Place it on the parchment paper and repeat with the remaining graham cracker squares.
 Let set until firm.

-Dip the remaining end into the melted white chocolate and sprinkle with crushed candy canes.
+Melt white chocolate, then dip the opposite end into the melted white chocolate and sprinkle with crushed candy canes.
 Let set at room temperature or in the fridge until the chocolate is firm.